19 Perennial Plants For Florida Garden Spaces

 Shrimp Plant grows in the form of a bush, which, with proper care, reaches 2 m in height.

-If frost ever happens in your part of Florida, you can expect your Shrimp Plant to die back.
+If frost ever happens in your part of Florida, you can expect this perennial to die back.
 However, it should come back once spring rolls around.

 Final Thoughts